TalkingDoll/ResKoopNet/README.md

 # DNN-resDMD
-In this project, we will compare DNN-resDMD with kernel-resDMD.
+In this project, we will compare DNN-resDMD and kernel-resDMD.

 - Install the environment: